iz-ahmad/iz-ahmad/README.md

 <br>

-- A Full-stack Web Developer (Specialised in Laravel and React)
+- A Full-stack Web Developer (Laravel, React and Vue)
-- Currently working as a Software Engineer at Xgenious.
-(Dhaka, Bangladesh)
+- Working as a Software Engineer at FIGLAB.
 - Learning more everyday.
 - Some of My PRs in Laravel:
 - - [#53538](https://github.com/laravel/framework/pull/53538) ([11.x] Fix: Improve Request Port Extraction Handling in ServeCommand.php to Prevent Artisan Command Failures: Merged)